7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 ![Circle Values Set](_static/Bearing_Block_Operations_Dialog_Circle_Values_Set.png)

-Note that in most cases a press-fit tolerance would be added to the hole to make sure the bearing fit correctly.
+Note that in most cases a press-fit tolerance would be added to the hole to make sure the bearing fits correctly.
 To keep things a little simpler, we have omitted that here.

 Click the _OK_ button to add the circle to the _History_ list.
 The circle will be displayed in the 3D view at this point, but the original box will not be.
 Displaying additions in the context of the operations that have been performed before will be a future visualization update.